Agriculture industry

 Legislation, standards and initiatives

-It’s important that you’re aware of the laws that apply to the agriculture industry.
+It’s important that you’re aware of the laws that apply to the agriculture, forestry and fishing industry.

 Licences and permits

-State, territory and local governments manage the licences and permits for the agriculture industry.
+State, territory and local governments manage the licences and permits for the agriculture, forestry and fishing industry.
+This section details the licences and permits you may need to obtain.

 - water usage